Technology

 To affix a signature through Contractzy, you need to follow the below steps:

 • In the Contract Creation process while adding Party details, you will encounter a section where you need to select the type of Signature.
-You will have 3 options: Virtual Signature, Aadhar Signature and Digital Signature Certificate.
+You will have 3 options: Virtual Signature, Aadhaar Signature and Digital Signature Certificate.

 • Depending on the requirements and preferences of the parties involved, choose the appropriate type of signature.